Contact for Apply for the Cybersecurity Awareness Program

 More info for Apply for the Cybersecurity Awareness Program

-The 2019 Cybersecurity Awareness Grant Program is a one-year competitive grant program to support local government efforts to improve overall cybersecurity posture though comprehensive online end-user training, evaluation and threat simulation.
-It is anticipated that this program will provide training for at least 20,000 local officials with awards being announced June 21st and end-user training beginning in July.
+The 2021 Cybersecurity Awareness Grant Program is a one-year competitive grant program to support local government efforts to improve overall cybersecurity posture though comprehensive online end-user training, evaluation, and threat simulation.
+It is anticipated that this program will provide training for at least 60,000 local officials with awards being announced in early March 2021 and end-user training beginning in late March.

 Awarded communities will receive licenses for end user training, assessment, and phishing simulation, procured and managed by the Commonwealth of Massachusetts’ Executive Office of Technology Services and Security.